FrancescoGiacinto/python-network-scanner-suite/README.md

+⚠️ Disclaimer
+⚠️ This project is intended for educational purposes only.

+The scripts included in this repository are designed to demonstrate common reconnaissance techniques (e.g., DNS scanning, TCP port scanning) in cybersecurity, aligned with phases like Pre-ATT&CK reconnaissance.

+Do not run these scripts on networks, domains, or systems that you do not own or do not have explicit permission to test.

+Unauthorized scanning or probing may be considered illegal or unethical, depending on your jurisdiction and target.

+Always obtain written consent before testing any third-party infrastructure.

+The author is not responsible for any misuse of the code.

+Use responsibly, learn safely.

 This repository contains scripts based on the "Python for Cybersecurity Specialization" course by Howard Poston.

 The course offers a hands-on introduction to using Python for various cybersecurity tasks.